Skip to main content

 The Jolly Boys, around 2010 © www.reggaeville.com

-In October 2022 the embassy of Jamaica donated a rhumba box to the MIM.
-It is the first Jamaican instrument and also the first rhumba box that enters MIM's collection.
+In October 2022, the Embassy of Jamaica donated a rhumba box to the MIM.
+It is the first Jamaican instrument, and also the first rhumba box, to enter the MIM's collection.

-The rhumba box is a lamellophone - commonly called ‘sanza’ - with a large wooden box which serves as a resonator.
-The musician, sitting on the box, plucks the large bamboo or metal keys with the fingers of his right hand, while he rhythmically taps on the box with the left hand.
-The keys vary in number and order; they are arranged in such way that local melodies fit the fingering well.
+The rhumba box is a lamellophone – commonly called a ‘sanza’ – with a large wooden box serving as a resonator.
+The musician, sitting on the box, plucks the large bamboo or metal keys with the fingers of their right hand, while rhythmically tapping on the box with the left hand.
+The keys vary in number and arrangement; they are laid out in such a way that local melodies can be played with ease.

 The rhumba box is a migrant.
 The African lamellophone crossed the Atlantic Ocean in the 17th century when enslaved Africans were deported to the ‘New World’.
-Black Africa has known musical instruments consisting of a series of lamellae or keys attached to a resonating body for centuries.
-Having originating in the Cameroun savannah and the area around the lower Zambezi river, these lamellophones have subsequently spread and today can be found in almost every single black African community, presenting a wide variety of shapes and sizes.
+Black African communities have long used musical instruments made of a series of lamellae or keys attached to a resonating body.
+These lamellophones, which originated in the savannah of Cameroon and the area around the lower Zambezi River, spread widely and can now be found in nearly every sub-Saharan African community, taking on a wide variety of shapes and sizes.

-The Jamaican rhumba box possibly developed from the model of the Cameroon Grasslands and Eastern Nigeria region, where large lamellophones with bamboo keys are played.
-The buzzing devices – vibrating and rattling objects made out of metal, shell, wood, or stone and attached to the sound box or board – so typical for the sub-Saharan lamellophones, are absent in the Caribbean version.
+The Jamaican rhumba box likely developed from the models used in the Cameroon Grasslands and Eastern Nigeria, where large lamellophones with bamboo keys were played.
+The buzzing devices – vibrating and rattling elements made from metal, shell, wood, or stone and attached to the sound box or board – which are so typical of sub-Saharan lamellophones, are absent in the Caribbean version.

-While African sanzas serve to relax, dance, call for rain, talk to the ancestors, the Jamaican rumba box is mainly used to play the Mento, a typical Jamaican musical style, predating reggae and ska.
-The music was a product of the primarily rural agricultural society and a part of the planting and reaping culture of emancipated Jamaicans.
-This music blended the long tradition of work songs from the Jamaican slave plantations system with church songs from the US after the civil war and English folk songs – the British had captured Jamaica from the Spanish in 1655.
-Mento music is rather slow and in quadruple time, with a strong accent on the last beat of the bar.
-The tunes are usually in major keys, with melodies that lend themselves to harmonization with the primary chords.
+While African sanzas serve to relax, dance, call for rain, or communicate with ancestors, the Jamaican rhumba box is mainly used to play Mento – a traditional Jamaican musical style that predates reggae and ska.
+Mento was born from a primarily rural, agricultural society and became part of the planting and harvesting culture of emancipated Jamaicans.
+It blended the long tradition of work songs from Jamaican slave plantations with church hymns from the post–Civil War United States and English folk songs – the British had captured Jamaica from the Spanish in 1655.

-Mento's instrumentation was mainly home-made, consisting of shakers, gourds, graters, flutes, hand drums, fiddles, banjos, and the signature rhumba.
-Still today, Mento is recognizable by its acoustic sounds.
+Mento’s instrumentation was mainly homemade, consisting of shakers, gourds, graters, flutes, hand drums, fiddles, banjos, and the characteristic rhumba box.
+Even today, Mento is recognizable by its distinctive acoustic sound.

-Mento became a feature of Caribbean music in the 1920s.
-Typical mento lyrics have ‘‘a humorous slant, [and] a focus on everyday issues such as poverty and politics, a light-hearted feel and often, sexual innuendo!’.[1]
-Many 'biting' mento lyrics were initially viewed as unsuitable and censored for political and social reasons.
-However, the genre thrived underground for many years.
-The golden years were in the 1940s and 50s, when Mento became the heartbeat of the nation, with vedettes such as Louise Bennett, Count Lasher, Lord Flea and Harry Bellafonte.
-The genre, full of double entendre, flourished until Jamaica’s independence in 1962 when it became overshadowed by reggae and rocksteady.
+Mento became a hallmark of Caribbean music in the 1920s.
+Typical Mento lyrics have “a humorous slant, [and] a focus on everyday issues such as poverty and politics, a light-hearted feel and often, sexual innuendo![1]” Many biting Mento lyrics were initially viewed as inappropriate and censored for political and social reasons.
+Nevertheless, the genre thrived underground for many years.
+The 1940s and 50s were its golden age, when Mento became the heartbeat of the nation, with stars such as Louise Bennett, Count Lasher, Lord Flea, and Harry Belafonte.
+The genre, rich in double entendres, flourished until Jamaican independence in 1962, after which it was gradually overshadowed by reggae and rocksteady.

-Mento was also important to Jamaica's music as the genre was the first to be recorded, initially on wax roles, with lyrics sold as sheet music, later on LP and cassette.
-Nowadays the Mento heritage is kept alive by groups such as the Jolly Boys, who revived Mento in the 1970s.
+Mento also played a key role in Jamaican music history, as it was the first genre to be recorded – initially on wax rolls, with lyrics sold as sheet music, and later on vinyl and cassette.
+Today, the Mento legacy is kept alive by groups like the Jolly Boys, who revived the genre in the 1970s.

-Genres similar to Mento, developed from the fusion of African and European musical influences, were Calypso in Trinidad-Tobago and Mambo in Cuba.
+Other genres that emerged from the fusion of African and European musical influences include Calypso in Trinidad and Tobago, and Mambo in Cuba.

-During the 19th century, the Afro-Caribbean model of the rhumba box returned to West-Africa through the ‘dropping’ of freed African-American slaves in Freetown (Sierra Leone), in Liberia, and Libreville.
-In Nigeria the Agidigbo was a result of a replanting of African musical elements after the return of Afro-American after the abolition in 1888.
+In the 19th century, the Afro-Caribbean model of the rhumba box returned to West Africa through the ‘dropping’ of freed African-American slaves in Freetown (Sierra Leone), Liberia, and Libreville.
+In Nigeria, the Agidigbo emerged as a result of the reintroduction of African musical elements following the return of Afro-Americans after the abolition of slavery in 1888.

 Text: Saskia Willaert